koide3/hdl_graph_slam/README.md

 ### Parameter tuning guide

-The mapping result deeply depends on the parameter setting.
+The mapping quality largely depends on the parameter setting.
 In particular, scan matching parameters have a big impact on the result.
-Tune the parameters accoding to the following instruction:
+Tune the parameters accoding to the following instructions:

 - ***registration_method***
-   **In short, use GICP for 16-line LIDARs and NDT_OMP for other ones**.
-This parameter allows to change the registration method to be used for odometry estimation and loop detection.
-If you use a LIDAR with many scan lines (32, 64, or more lines), NDT_OMP could be a good choice.
-It is fast and accurate for dense point clouds.
-If you use a 16-line LIDAR, NDT-based methods may not work well because it is not very robust to sparse point clouds.
-In that case, choose GICP or GICP_OMP.
-GICP variants are slightly slower than NDT, but more accurate and robust to sparse point clouds.
+  **[updated] In short, use FAST_GICP for most cases and FAST_VGICP or NDT_OMP if the processing speed matters** This parameter allows to change the registration method to be used for odometry estimation and loop detection.
 Note that GICP in PCL1.7 (ROS kinetic) or earlier has a bug in the initial guess handling. **If you are on ROS kinectic or earlier, do not use GICP**.

 - ***ndt_resolution***
   This parameter decides the voxel size of NDT.
 Typically larger values are good for outdoor environements (0.5 - 2.0 [m] for indoor, 2.0 - 10.0 [m] for outdoor).
 If you chose NDT or NDT_OMP, tweak this parameter so you can obtain a good odometry estimation result.